mr1716/Elastic-Certified-Engineer-Exam-8.1/concepts_and_terms.md

 What is an index and index template?
 What is difference between the 2, when would use 1 vs the other, and benefits of 1 vs the other!

 ## Dynamic Template
+These allow you greater control of how Elasticsearch maps your data beyond the default dynamic field mapping rules.
+You enable dynamic mapping by setting the dynamic parameter to true or runtime.
+You can then use dynamic templates to define custom mappings that can be applied to dynamically added fields based on the matching condition

 ## Index Lifecycle Management
+You can configure index lifecycle management (ILM) policies to automatically manage indices according to your performance, resiliency, and retention requirements.

 ## Analyzer